sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-offline/cp-sdk-android-wizard-app-offline.md

 [OPTION END]

->Further information on using the offline feature can be found at [Step by Step with the SAP Cloud Platform SDK for Android — Part 6 — Offline OData](https://blogs.sap.com/2018/10/15/step-by-step-with-the-sap-cloud-platform-sdk-for-android-part-6-offline-odata/).
+>Further information on using the offline feature can be found at [Step by Step with the SAP BTP SDK for Android — Part 6 — Offline OData](https://blogs.sap.com/2018/10/15/step-by-step-with-the-sap-cloud-platform-sdk-for-android-part-6-offline-odata/).

 Congratulations!
-You have created an offline-enabled app using the SAP Cloud Platform SDK for Android Wizard and examined how the `ErrorArchive` can be used to view synchronization errors!
+You have created an offline-enabled app using the SAP BTP SDK for Android Wizard and examined how the `ErrorArchive` can be used to view synchronization errors!

 [DONE]
 [ACCORDION-END]